Part II: Hands — Robot and Human

 NVIDIA Isaac Teleop + MANUS standardization, internet video mining at scale, and extending synthetic data (780K trajectories/11 hours) to the tactile domain are the key directions for resolving the data bottleneck.

-The next chapter examines how robots learn to manipulate from such collected data (→ Chapter 7: Learning to Manipulate).
+The next chapter examines how robots learn to manipulate from such collected data (→ Chapter 8: Contact Dynamics).

 References